winitzki/lamonte-jexer-wikis/apps-wishlist.md

 * Text-Based Window Manager - Jexer is a text-based window manager out of the box.
 But with just a little time one could turn the [tiling window manager example](example-tiling-wm) into a true powerhouse.

 * File Manager - The [file viewer example](example-image-viewer) could be a starting point for a 'ranger' like file manager, but with sixel support for images.
 Or one could build it into an orthodox drag-and-drop file manager like an 'mc' clone.

+* Terminal Client - Take Jexer's TTerminalWindow, add a protocol library like JSch, and one could have a true cross-platform sixel-supporting terminal emulator.